aoloe/scribus-project/indexing/indexing.md

 customisable, you could use e.g. xml structures to pass this info to scribus rather than just the plain strings.
 Or you could use some other markup.

+## louis, 4.7.2014 on the scribus-dev mailing list

+1. Create from scratch a *concordance file* (a list of the words you want to have indexed in your document)
+The indexing program compares the list against the document and tags the words to produce the index.
+Notably, we can expand the program’s capapilities to co-occurrences and not only single words.
+Example: "open source software" and not only "open" or "source" or "software"... or others like "tar sands"... etc.

+2. Create the concordance file using the program’s capabilities to initially propose a list of potential candidates to be indexed, using various parameters (minimum length of word, number of occurrences, among other things).
+This list must then be thoroughly checked by a human being.
+Once that person is satisfied with the result, the file becomes a concordance file that can be used as in 1).
+Not an easy task.

+3. Manually tag the words to be indexed while creating the content.
+The tagging can be done using a specific character style than can then we used by the program to locate the words (or expressions) and create the index.
+Another method can be used to manually tag words in a more complex way as to produce multiple levels index (you’d need to make multiple tagging with categories).
+But this can become a very long and demanding task.

+4. Yet another way would be to read the document once layed-out and "extract" the index that way but this seems to me a horrible way to accomplish an index!